sunshowers-code/py-ntfs/README.markdown

 Requirements
 ------------

-Python 2.5 through 2.7.
+Python 2.5 through 2.7 on Windows.
 No further dependencies, since we use [ctypes](http://docs.python.org/library/ctypes.html) to interact with Win32.
 Not tested with Python 3.